 On the other hand, fresh herbs still contain significant amounts of moisture, which release into the tincture.
 Fresh herbs require the use of higher-proof alcohol to prevent the alcohol from becoming overly diluted.

 To clarify, imagine you’re using fresh kratom leaves that are 50% water by weight, and you try to extract them using 40% vodka.
-The liquid they contribute will result in a solution of only 20% alcohol — not enough to pull much of anything.
+The liquid will result in only a 20% alcohol solution — not enough to pull much of anything.

 That said, it’s important to note that kratom is not present in most western Materia Medica handbooks.
 The Materia Medica is a collection of information describing the herbal actions of many different plants — there is no official standard for kratom tinctures in Western herbalism.